holycrap872/ucls-hs-intro-to-cs/CourseMaterial/04_pythoshop/01_pythoshop_intro/lesson_plan.md

     - Coding
         - Walk through helper functions
         - Create `change_pixel` tool together
+            - Change at specific location
+            - Change where clicked
     - What are 4 takeaways you should remember?
 - Helper functions
     - Discuss